ibexa/documentation-developer/docs/api/extending_the_rest_api.md

 The `router.generate` call dynamically renders a URI based on the name of the route and the optional parameters that are passed as the other arguments (in the code above this is the `contentId`).

-This syntax is based on [Symfony's expression language](http://symfony.com/doc/current/components/expression_language/index.html), an extensible component that allows limited / readable scripting to be used outside code context.
+This syntax is based on [Symfony's expression language](http://symfony.com/doc/current/components/expression_language/index.html), an extensible component that allows limited/readable scripting to be used outside code context.

 The above configuration will add the following entry to the root resource: